 Chiang Mai is one of my favorite places in the world and if you know me, then it’s not hard to guess one of the top reasons I love going to Chiang Mai is the amazing food.
 I’m a struggling (but getting better!) vegetarian, but there are so many delicious vegetarian options in Chiang Mai to keep my tastebuds and belly happy that I can content myself with satisfying meals without the occasional craving for anything more.
-These meals are some of the best I’ve come across in Chiang Mai and I think even non-vegetarians are going to enjoy dining at these delicious spots.
+These meals from the best vegetarian restaurants in Chiang Mai are some of the best I’ve ever had and I think even non-vegetarians are going to enjoy dining at these delicious spots.

 AUM, 65 Th Moon Maung (just off Thaphae Gate).
 Best veggie burgers, hands down.
 Add avocado to the burger and it changes the entire game, but don’t forget the carrot sauce – trust me!
 This veggie burger was the one meal I was looking forward to for my trip back to Chiang Mai and it does not disappoint.
 The generous amount of lettuce can be overwhelming at times, but the specially spiced veggie patty and slightly sweet bun is the perfect compliment to round out the flavors.
 The AUM khao soi is also done extremely well – a sweeter, non-spicy vegetarian version of Chiang Mai’s famed dish, though chili is offered on the table should you want to kick it up a notch or two (or ten).